 Abertay’s main source of funding is rent from our tenants.
-Some of this is paid through housing benefit or universal credit direct payments (52% of rental income in 2018/19).
+Some of this is paid through housing benefit or universal credit direct payments (54% of rental income in 2022/23).
 We also receive income from tenants for service charges, for example from retirement housing tenants and for close cleaning.
 Owners of properties in our estates, which were originally sold through the right to buy pay factoring charges.
 These aim to recover the costs incurred by Abertay, and not to make a profit.
 We also apply for grants where appropriate.
-Where we build new social rented houses, we can receive grant of around £72,000 per house from the Scottish Government.
+Where we build new social rented houses, we can receive grants from the Scottish Government.
 We also receive grants from the Scottish Government to cover the cost of medical adaptations to properties to support tenants to live safely and independently.

 Abertay’s budget for 2023/24 is set out below:

 |Reactive and Void Maintenance||1,779,096|